Memoirs

 Posting your story on the web

-I’ve never done this myself, since I only found out about them a few months ago.
-I’m still unclear about how to create them, but for the person who wants to share their thoughts with the world as they happen, that’s one way to do it.
+I've got several myself for the various interests in my life.
+For the person who wants to share their thoughts with the world as they happen, this is one way to do it.

 Another method is having stories published on websites.
 You write your story and find a website who might be interested in publishing it on their site.
 Then not only will it be available for all to see, but also the traffic generated by that particular site will drastically increase your exposure.
 And you can send the URL (web address) of your story to friends and family, and they can view it instantly from their Internet browser.